Geelong Football Club: History

 Geelong's reserves side began competing in the Victorian Junior Football League, later known as the VFL/AFL reserves, in 1922.
 The team won thirteen premierships during that time (1923, 1924, 1930, 1937, 1938, 1948, 1960, 1963, 1964, 1975, 1980, 1981 and 1982), the most of any club.

 Since the demise of the AFL reserves competition, the Geelong reserves have competed in the Victorian Football League.
 Unlike all other Victorian AFL clubs, Geelong has never operated in a reserves affiliation with an existing VFL club, having instead operated its stand-alone reserves team continuously.
-The team is composed of both reserves players from the club's primary and rookie AFL lists, and a separately maintained list of players eligible only for VFL matches.
+The team is composed of both reserves players from the club's primary and rookie AFL lists, and a separately maintained list of players only eligible for VFL matches.
 Home games are played at GMHBA Stadium, with some played as curtain-raisers to senior AFL matches.

 The side is also known as the Bendigo Bank Cats, referring to the club's commercial partnership with Bendigo Bank.